This website uses cookies to ensure you get the best experience.

 Cenote Zacil-ha offers a lot of infrastructure.
 You can find a restaurant and a zip line.
 It’s right next to Cenote Carwash which is open-air and feels more like a pond than a cenote but it’s significantly less crowded.

-How to get from Tulum to Cenotes without a car:
+How to Get from Tulum to Cenotes Without a Car:

-One of the easiest ways to reach the Cenotes in the Tulum area is by rental bicycle.
+One of the cheapest ways to reach the Cenotes in the Tulum area is by rental bicycle.
 There are many Cenotes along the Carretera Tulum – Nuevo X-Can highway.
 Be aware when you drive it because right next to you will have fast cars and trucks passing by.

 Some of the most noteworthy Cenotes are: